kushaldas/pyarti/docs/api.rst

         Returns an OnionProxy which opens up a SOCKS5 proxy on port `9150`.
 It sends termination signal to the child process when the object is garbage collected.
         You can start listening to a different port by passing the `port` parameter.

+    .. method:: is_alive() -> bool:

+        Returns a boolean telling if the proxy is running or not.

     .. method:: pid() -> int:

         Returns the PID of the child process running the actual proxy.